Short-term trades are trades that terminate within a short period from their inception. They can be very profitable, but they are also very risky.

 What exactly is a “short term”?
 How short is short?

 Short-term is a very relative term.
 For an investor trading in shares once every few years, short-term trading may mean buying a stock and selling it one year later.
 But for an investor pursuing a day-trading strategy, short-term trading may involve buying a stock and selling it a few hours or even minutes later.
 It is all very relative and depends on how the investor invests.
-For us, short-term usually means a holding period that is below one month.
+For us, short-term usually means a holding period that is below 2 months.

 Short-term trading means profiting on short-term price movements.
 This kind of behavior is known as trading and the person doing it is known as a trader.
 To find the right entry price, traders usually take advantage of technical analysis.
 They also try to be up-to-date with all the information concerning the markets, but often this may be in vain – by the time the general public hears about some news, the markets may have already reacted.
 In the case of long-term investment, sometimes just referred to as investing, investors pursue a “buy and hold” strategy (most investors will still like to sell before a major decline, though).
 They focus on fundamental analysis and try to find stocks or other assets that are in their opinion undervalued or have good growth prospects.may appear similar at first glance, but they are actually two different approaches towards the market and one should pay special attention to different position sizing in both of them.